For Organizations

 • The Paradoxes of Modern Decision Making

-Most bad decisions aren't made by careless people.
-They are made by careful people who have walked into one of a small number of well-documented traps: situations where the reasonable thing to do leads somewhere unreasonable.
-This session maps those traps, shows how they operate in real organizational contexts, and builds a practical toolkit for recognizing and avoiding them before they do damage.
+Many bad decisions are made by careful people who walk into one of a small number of well-documented paradoxes: situations where the reasonable thing to do leads somewhere unreasonable.
+This session focuses on six distinct paradoxes, maps those traps, shows how they operate in real organizational contexts, and builds a practical toolkit for recognizing and avoiding them before they do damage.

 • Elements of Modern Critical Thinking

 A structured introduction to the five cognitive foundations that underpin clear thinking: patterns, causality, uncertainty, models, and decisions.
-Developing a working framework for the kinds of problems that professionals actually face.
+The session develops a working framework for understanding how exactly we can think critically, how exactly we fail at doing so most of the time, and what we can do to prevent that.
 Participants leave with a shared vocabulary and a common lens for tackling complexity.

 • Fundamentals of AI Literacy

 Artificial intelligence is less a technology, and more a set of methods for solving problems.
-This session treats it as such, building a practical framework for understanding of the concepts that underlie it, so that teams can reason about it effectively, evaluate its output, and use it as a tool without being misled by it.
+This session builds a practical framework for understanding the concepts that underlie it, so that teams can reason about it effectively, evaluate its output, and use it as a tool without being misled by it.

 Tell me about your team